markus7017/myfiles/shelly/README.md

 The binding can't communicate directly with the device, so a Shelly Plus/Pro device is required with enabled Bluetooth to use those devices as a hub.
 The binding automatically installs a script on the Shelly Device (oh-blu-scanner.js), which forwards the BLU events to the binding.

-Follow these steps to add the Shelly BLU Device to openHAB
+Follow these steps to add the Shelly BLU Device to openHAB:

-- Make sure a Shelly is near by the BLU device, enable Bluetooh on this device (**disable the 'Bluetooth Gateway' mode** in the Shelly app/UI is recommended)
+- Make sure a Shelly is nearby the BLU device, and enable Bluetooth on this device (**disabling the 'Bluetooth Gateway' mode** in the Shelly app/UI is recommended).
-- Add this thing to openHAB, make sure thing gets online
+- Add this Thing to openHAB, make sure Thing gets online
-- Enable "BLU Gateway Support" in the thing configuration of the Shelly device acting as gateway.
+- Enable "BLU Gateway Support" in the Thing configuration of the Shelly device acting as gateway.
 - Now press the button on your BLU device, this wakes up the device and the script forwards this event to the binding
-- As a result the corresponding thing should show up in the Inbox
+- As a result the corresponding Thing should show up in the Inbox
-- Add the thing (at this point no channels are created), the new thing will show status CONFIG_PENDING
+- Add the Thing (at this point no channels are created), the new Thing will show status CONFIG_PENDING
-- Click the device button again, the binding gets another event and creates the channels and thing changes status to ONLINE
+- Click the device button again, the binding gets another event and creates the channels and Thing changes status to ONLINE
 - Finally link the channels to the equipment in the model

-`Note`:
+`Note:`

 - During initialization the script 'oh-blu-scanner.js' gets installed and activated on the Shelly Gateway device.
 - Shelly BLU Motion: It may take some time until channels like Lux show up.